naftulikay/terraform-aws-private-ecr-domain/README.md

 Other solutions have used NGINX to rewrite the `Host` header and NGINX actually works.
 Therefore, I suspect that there is some awful CloudFront activity going on between the Lambda@Edge invocation and the actual request to the ECR origin.

+## Debugging

+Ideally, as recommended by @WhyNotHugo and what I've expected, to debug this setup will likely require setting up a MITM proxy between CloudFront and ECR to see exactly what requests are being sent from the edge to the origin and which requests are failing.
+To this end, testing will be done to see what is actually happening to be be able to debug the system.

+Since `docker login` and `docker pull` both work, but `docker pull` does not, we need to determine what requests `docker push` performs in order to see what request is actually failing.
+Setting up a MITM proxy between CloudFront and the origin should give us an adequate idea of what is actually happening.

+## Usage

+Please see [`USAGE.md`](./USAGE.md) for usage information and description of parameters and outputs for the module.

 ## License

 Licensed at your discretion under either